How to be a Successful Tutor

 Remember to always be very encouraging when pointing out errors.
 Students may feel very unmotivated and overwhelmed if you correct too many things and just focus on errors.
 Try to balance corrections with positive feedback.
 Be enthusiastic and encouraging when they do something right.
 Make them feel good about how much they are learning.

-Speak slow, and (when possible) in the Target Language
+Speak slowly, and (as much as possible) in the Target Language

 Don’t forget to speak slowly.
 When you say a sentence, there are dozens of things the student may be trying to recall in order to comprehend the sentence and it can take a bit of time.
 When a student looks lost or confused, try saying the same thing slower.
 If that happens, try speaking at that slower rate for the rest of the lesson.
 It’s a good rule to start out speaking more slowly than you think is necessary, even for more advanced students.